Vibe Code Audit

 AI coding tools will eventually find most issues.
 The problem is "eventually."
 Every bug fix is an experiment: hypothesize, code, deploy, monitor, repeat.
 Without experience, that loop runs dozens of times.
 With it, you narrow the problem in minutes.

 I've spent 15+ years building production software, including FDA-cleared medical device software in regulated environments.
-I know where vibe-coded apps break because I've seen where all apps break.
+I know where vibe-coded apps break because I've seen where all apps break — in the security model and in the workflow that ships changes.
 The patterns are the same; the stakes are just higher when you can't see the code yourself.

 The review isn't about judging how you built it.
-It's about making sure what you built is safe to ship.
+It's about making sure what you built is safe to ship — and that you can keep shipping.

 Damian Galarza